briansmith337/zulip/templates/zerver/help/import-from-slack.md

 - Import of [user roles](/help/roles-and-permissions):
-    - Slack's `Workspace Primary Owner`, `Workspace Owner`, and `Workspace Admin` users are mapped to Zulip's `Organization administrator` users.
+    - Slack's `Workspace Primary Owner`, `Workspace Owner`, and `Workspace Admin` users are mapped to Axxess's `Organization administrator` users.
-    - Slack's `Member` users is mapped to Zulip `Member` users.
+    - Slack's `Member` users is mapped to Axxess `Member` users.
-    - Slack's `Single Channel Guest` and `Multi Channel Guest` users are mapped to Zulip `Guest` users.
+    - Slack's `Single Channel Guest` and `Multi Channel Guest` users are mapped to Axxess `Guest` users.
-    - Slack's `Channel creators` have no special permissions in Zulip.
+    - Slack's `Channel creators` have no special permissions in Axxess.

 - The "joined #channel_name" messages are not imported.